Echinococcosis

 Pathophysiology of Echinococcosis

 In tissue, E. granulosus oncospheres develop into cysts, which grow slowly (usually over many years) into large unilocular, fluid-filled lesions—hydatid cysts.
 Brood capsules containing numerous small infective protoscolices form within these cysts.
 Large cysts may contain > 1 L of highly antigenic hydatid fluid as well as millions of protoscolices.
 Daughter cysts sometimes form in or outside primary cysts.
-If a cyst in the liver leaks or ruptures, infection can spread to the peritoneum.
+Cyst rupture releases cystic fluid and protoscolices into the surrounding body cavities and tissue, which can result in an immediate anaphylactic reaction.
+Released protoscolices can also invade new tissues to produce second-generation hydatid cysts.

 E. multilocularis produces spongy masses that are locally invasive and difficult or impossible to treat surgically.
-Cysts occur primarily in the liver but can occur in the lungs, or other tissues.
-The cysts are not large, but they invade and destroy surrounding tissue and can cause liver failure and death.
+Cysts occur primarily in the liver but can occur in the lungs, or other tissues, including the brain and bone marrow.
+The cysts are not large, but they invade and destroy surrounding tissue.
+Those in the liver can cause liver failure and death.

 Symptoms and Signs of Echinococcosis